Will Spousal Support be a Factor in Your Orange County Divorce?

 - Other factors set out in Family Code §4320

-Family law courts have wide discretion when it comes to determining the amount of spousal support.
+Orange County family law courts have wide discretion when it comes to determining the amount of spousal support.
 The objective of temporary spousal support is to maintain the financial status quo of the parties to the extent possible, whereas permanent support is based on the factors listed above.
 Permanent support may be modified in the future if there is a change in circumstances.
+Permanent support does not mean that the support will be paid for an indefinite period of time.

 Connect With Us